tslavchev-alumni/gtfsrt-audit-dbt/PORTFOLIO.md

-# GTFS-Realtime Feed Health Audit — Portfolio Notes
+# Portfolio Notes

 This document captures the design rationale, architectural tradeoffs, and lessons learned from building the GTFS-Realtime Feed Health Audit pipeline.

-For a structural overview of the repository and pointers to specific files, see [architecture.md](./architecture.md).
+For a structural overview of the repository and pointers to specific files, see [ARCHITECTURE.md](./ARCHITECTURE.md).

 ---